ON THIS PAGE: You will learn about the different types of treatments doctors use for people with Hodgkin lymphoma. Use the menu to see other pages.

-The goal of transplantation is to destroy all of the cancer cells in the marrow, blood, and other parts of the body with high doses of chemotherapy and/or radiation therapy and then allow replacement blood stem cells to create healthy bone marrow.
+The goal of transplantation is to destroy all cancer cells in the marrow, blood, and other parts of the body with high doses of chemotherapy and/or radiation therapy and then allow replacement blood stem cells to create healthy bone marrow.

 Autologous (AUTO) transplant.
 In an AUTO transplant, the patient’s own stem cells are used.
 The stem cells are collected when the patient is in remission after treatment.
 The stem cells are then frozen.
 An AUTO transplant allows more intense chemotherapy doses to be given so leftover lymphoma cells are destroyed.
 Returning the saved stem cells to the body by intravenous infusion then allows the bone marrow and blood cells to recover from the intensive, high-dose chemotherapy.

 Allogeneic (ALLO) transplant.
 In an ALLO transplant, stem cells are obtained from a donor whose tissue matches the patient’s on a genetic level.
-Testing to see if a donor’s tissue matches that of the patient’s is called HLA typing.
+Testing to see if a donor’s tissue matches that of the patient’s is called human leukocyte antigen (HLA) typing.
 Most often, a patient’s brother, sister, or other relative serves as the donor, although an unrelated person can be a donor as well.
 The patient receives chemotherapy to stop their immune system from destroying the donor’s cells.
 In an ALLO transplant, the donor’s immune system is used to destroy the patient’s cancer cells.

 It is important to talk with the doctor about the potential risks and benefits of both types of transplants to determine the best choice for an individual.
 Side effects depend on the type of transplant, your general health, and other factors.
-Learn more about the basics of bone marrow transplants.
+Learn more about the basics of stem cell/bone marrow transplants.

 Physical, emotional, and social effects of cancer